ulissigroup/vasp-interactive/README.md

 Most of the issues comes from the way original VASP code is written.
-If you want more flexible control over how the DFT calculator interacts with your own optimizer, and is comfortable to switch to other DFT codes, the [socker calculator protocol](https://wiki.fysik.dtu.dk/ase/ase/calculators/socketio/socketio.html) may be an alternative.
+If you want more flexible control over how the DFT calculator interacts with your own optimizer, and is comfortable to switch to other DFT codes, the [i-Pi calculator protocol](https://wiki.fysik.dtu.dk/ase/ase/calculators/socketio/socketio.html) may be an alternative.

 - `VaspInteractive` currently does not support change of unit cell.